haikuginger/beekeeper/README.md

 ## Hive structure

 Coming soon; for now, take a look at `hive_sample.json`, or the included basic hive files in `/hives/`.
+Subject to change.

 ## Notes